Word Searching on Geograph

 - subject grid-reference (SH1234, SH13 or just SH)

-Entering a field name, followed by a colon, makes all keywords after that point (or until another field name and colon), only match against that named field.
+Entering a field name, followed by a colon, makes all keywords after that point (or until another field name and colon), only match against that named field. (the field name is case sensitive, and must be lowercase)

 (Note: it is recommended to put fields at the end of the query - i.e. normal keywords should be first)